11-year-old fatally assaults sister

 Mashonaland East provincial police spokesperson Inspector Simon Chazovachiyi confirmed the incident in a statement.

-The suspect allegedly struck his sister on the upper abdomen, neck and back several times using the log until the victim struggled to breath.
+The suspect allegedly struck his sister on the upper abdomen, neck and back several times using the log until the victim struggled to breathe.

 “Upon realising that the deceased’s condition was worsening the suspect carried the now deceased to a nearby road looking for assistance.
 Allegations are that other villagers came and discovered that there were no longer signs of life.
 A report was made at ZRP Mutoko who attended the scene and took the toddler to Murehwa District Hospital where she was confirmed dead,” Insp Chazovachiyi said.